Vocabulary for High School Students

 4. Vocabulary for high school students: Teach from a series.

 Teaching vocabulary from a series is a bit like #3, but with more pre-made activities.
-If you are new to teaching vocabulary or need quick instruction, the web is full of vocabulary series with accompanying activities.
+If you are new to teaching vocabulary or need quick instruction, the web is full series with accompanying activities.
 Experiment with what your students enjoy and with what helps them learn the best.
-Create your own vocabulary activities to supplement, or branch out with the above ideas.
+Create your own activities to supplement, or branch out with the above ideas.

-Word walls can help vocabulary words for the high school student
+Word walls can help high school students

 5. Fun and visual reminders: Word walls.